 However, as many of us are only too aware, maintaining a clean and safe swimming pool these days can be a bit of a nightmare bringing with it a lot of expense and a load of hassle.
 First of all, there’s the cost of the chemicals you have to add to keep the pool free from bacteria and algae.
 Most Australians have chosen two methods of pool water purification: chlorine or salt.
-Now both these systems have inherent problems (link to comparison blogs) but let’s focus on cost.
+Now both these systems have inherent problems (view our comparison blog) but let’s focus on cost.

 Of course, there are many variables involved – bather load, climate, surrounding environment, dust, leaves etc. – it’s almost impossible to provide exact figures.
 But let’s take your average residential swimming pool and work out some typical costs.
 Say the pool is 50,000 litres and is used by a family of four and their friends.
 If you have a chlorine dosed pool, in order to maintain a high enough level of chlorine so the water is safe, you’ll be adding $75 of chemicals per month.
 Once you add it all up, it comes to an eye-watering total of $900. per annum.

 With your salt water chlorinated pool the cost are slightly reduced, expect to pay $780 per annum or $65 per month for chemicals

 Then, there’s the power you need to run the pump and as we all know these costs are rising.
 Whether it’s a chlorine pool or a salt chlorinated pool, for your average residential pool, you need to run the pump 8 hours a day.
 At current prices, this works out at around $62 per month.
 Add it up and the total is $740 amount per annum.